 First, if you’re facing a false claim of a child sex offense, start by engaging an experienced defense lawyer in your area who has helped dispute such charges in many other cases similar to yours.

-After engaging your attorney, work with them to gather evidence, list witnesses, and prepare your legal defense.
+After engaging your attorney, work with them to gather evidence, list witnesses and prepare your legal defense.

 - Don’t inflict any form of physical or emotional stress on your own children or other children around you, even if you deem it a fitting punishment for poor behavior.
 Avoid doing anything that could be interpreted by others as being abusive toward children.

-Finally, don’t admit to any act that you didn’t do or any statement that you didn’t make, even if it seems to be the easiest course.
+- Don’t admit to any act that you didn’t do or any statement that you didn’t make, even if it seems to be the easiest course.
 Once you admit to one thing, it may be harder to deny other things you didn’t do.

 The trending #MeToo movement has targeted a culture of sexual assault and sexual harassment, especially in the workplace, which has led to a dramatic increase in reports of sex crimes.

 While the majority of these reports might be accurate, the massive number of total claims in today’s heated political climate could mean that more adults who are falsely accused have their voices drowned out and lost in the tumult of the well-intentioned #MeToo movement.

 In effect, it has become easier and more widespread for false sex crime claims to be made.
 Though most claims may have a strong basis, that doesn’t mean those who are falsely accused of sex crimes toward children don’t also deserve justice.

 In truth, it’s unusual for a sex crime claim to be false.
 According to studies by the National Sexual Violence Resource Center, false reports of sexual assaults comprise just 2 to 10% of all sexual assault claims.